/Blog

 #9.
 Can’t we build this in-house?

-By preparing your responses ahead of time you’ll be well-equipped to confidently defend your business case.
-Just remember, each objection is a chance to highlight the value and pressing need for your new tool, ultimately helping you win senior leadership over.
+With your responses prepared, you’ll be well-equipped to confidently defend the business case for your new EHS tool.
+Just remember, each objection is a chance to highlight the value and pressing need for your new tool, ultimately helping you justify EHS investment and win senior leadership over.

 Sign Up for email updates about our latest projects, articles and online events.